christopher-l-ahmed/population-burden-gap/README.md

 The analysis is written in R using the tidyverse for maximum readability.

 # Citation
-If you use this metric or code in your work, please cite: (forthcoming)
+If you use this metric or code in your work, please cite the forthcoming paper: (forthcoming)

+You can also cite the GitHub repository directly if you want to reference the code itself — the implementation, the workflow, the reproducibility.
+This is the canonical home of PBG and ΔPBG.

+* Christopher Ahmed.
+(2026). *Population Burden Gap (PBG) and ΔPBG metrics: Reproducible code and analysis*.
+GitHub repository. https://github.com/christopher-l-ahmed/populatoin-burden-gap

 # The Easy Way to Use This GitHub Repository
 If you’re newer to GitHub or newer to working with multiple R and Quarto files, this section is for you.
 I’ll walk you through: